Radhika-shahade/online-bookstore-management-/src/main/java/com/solidprinciple/examples/openclosedprinciple/README.md

-# Open/Closed Principle Example: Discount Calculator System
+# Open/Closed Principle Example: Discount Calculator Application

 ## Overview

-This example demonstrates the application of the Open/Closed Principle in a simple discount calculator system implemented in Java.
+This example demonstrates the application of the Open/Closed Principle in a simple discount calculator Application implemented in Java.
 The Open/Closed Principle is one of the SOLID principles of object-oriented programming, stating that a class should be open for extension but closed for modification.
 The goal is to allow the addition of new functionality without altering existing code.

 ## Classes